e280/lettuce/README.md

 ### 🥗 splitty-panelly tabby draggy-droppy leafy layout ui
 - 👉 **https://lettuce.e280.org/** 👈 *try it, nerd!*
 - pane splitting, resizing, vertical, horizontal — you get it
-- dude, it's web components
+- dude, it's web components — universal compatibility
 - you can drag-and-drop tabs between panes
   - done efficiently with *slots,* tab doesn't remount to move
   - that's actually *legit neato* if you have heavy-weight stuff in your tabs